If you’re planning a trip to Hot Springs, Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

-Swedish Massage: $40
+- Swedish Massage: $45

-Whirlpool Mineral Bath (Traditional Bathing Experience): $38
+- Whirlpool Mineral Bath (Traditional Bathing Experience): $40

-Traditional Bathing Package (Traditional Bathing Experience + Massage): $82
+- Traditional Bathing Package (Traditional Bathing Experience + Massage): $89

-Deluxe Bathing Package (Traditional Bathing Experience + Massage + Paraffin Wax): $95
+- Deluxe Bathing Package (Traditional Bathing Experience + Massage + Paraffin Wax): $100

 The Quapaw Spa Hot Springs Bathhouse Prices:

-There are many different kinds of different spa services and hot springs bath house packages that you can choose from at the Quapaw.
+There are many different kinds of spa services and hot springs bath house packages that you can choose from at the Quapaw.

-Private Baths: $35-$55
+- Private Baths: $35-$60

-Steam Cave: $10 pp
+- Steam Cave: $15 pp

-Blow Out: $50-$80
+- Blow Out: $50-$80

 The Best Hot Springs Arkansas Spas

-If you are looking for the best spa in Hot Springs or a modern-day Hot Springs Arkansas spa, the town actually has quite a few Hot Springs day spas where you can get a massage.
+If you are looking for the best spa in Hot Springs Arkansas or a modern-day Hot Springs Arkansas spa, the town actually has quite a few Hot Springs day spas where you can get a massage.

-Thai-Me Spa: This Hot Springs spa is in downtown Hot Springs right on the strip by the historical bathhouses.
+- Thai-Me Spa: This Hot Springs spa is in downtown Hot Springs right on the strip by the historical bathhouses.
 Their spa services are affordable and people rave about their massages.
 This spa is connected to an Argentinian cafe/restaurant (hello Empanadas!) and also an oxygen bar.
 You could spend an entire day here if you want!

-Ablution Day Spa & Salon: Ablution is located about 20 minutes from the downtown area but is totally worth the drive.
-The spa is in a cute little boutique shop and offers services ranging from typical spa services to hair cuts and styles!
+- Ablution Day Spa & Salon: Ablution is located about 20 minutes from the downtown area but is totally worth the drive.
+The spa is in a cute little boutique shop and offers services ranging from typical spa services to haircuts and styles!

 Many people wonder- are there hot springs in Hot Springs Arkansas?
-The town of Hot Springs Arkansas is definitely known for having lots of hot springs, but if you are looking to soak in natural outdoor hot springs in Arkansas, unfortunately you won’t find one here.
+The town of Hot Springs Arkansas is definitely known for having lots of hot springs, but if you are looking to soak in natural outdoor hot springs in Arkansas, unfortunately, you won’t find one here.

-Many natural hot springs that you find out in nature have some sort of river running next to the springs mixing cold and hot water, making it possible to enjoy the thermal waters without burning yourself.
+Many natural hot springs you find in nature have some sort of river running next to the springs mixing cold and hot water, making it possible to enjoy the thermal waters without burning yourself.

 Even though there aren’t any natural springs in Hot Springs Arkansas, Hot Springs is a National Park and there are lots of other ways to enjoy nature while visiting.

-Best Time to Visit Hot Springs Arkansas
+Best Time To Visit Hot Springs Arkansas

 We would recommend going from February to May or in the fall from September to November.
 It will still probably be pretty hot in September but some years it is already starting to cool off by then.

 The busiest months to visit Hot Springs are July, February, and May.
 So if you’re looking to avoid crowds we would suggest visiting another time.

-The Best Hotels in Hot Springs Arkansas
+Best Places to Stay in Hot Springs Arkansas

-Airbnbs in Hot Springs Arkansas
+Check out the Best Bed and Breakfasts in Hot Springs Arkansas